How to Spend Six Days in Cusco, Peru

 Book Your Tour: Pisac Market Tour

 My Experience: Sarah and I are always down for an adventure and not always prepared.
-As soon as we came across the opportunity to ride horses to visit the moon temple, we did not hesitate to book the tour, even though we wore sandals, white pants, and heels.
+As soon as we came across the opportunity to ride horses to visit the moon temple, we did not hesitate to book the tour.
+We were wearing sandals, white pants, and heels.
+Visiting the moon temple is usually overlooked by tourists; however, it is a fascinating place to see.
+The temple has two caves that contain cracks within the walls.
+The cracks let in sunlight and moonlight.
+The Incas worship the moon, sun, and mother nature.

 1. It’s delicious.